 As you can see above, Bollinger Bands consists of three lines driven by price fluctuations.

 - Middle Band Line = N-period simple moving average (SMA)

 The standard value for N is 20.
 And the usual multiple applied is 2.

-Bollinger Bands create an envelope around a moving average of price.
-And the width of the envelope depends on the price volatility.
-Bollinger Bands expand and contract according to the standard deviation of past price action.
+In a nutshell, Bollinger Bands create an envelope around a moving average of price.
+And the width of that envelope depends on the price volatility (or standard deviation).

 Have you been watching the dance between the market and the Bollinger Bands?

 - Price bars tagging the Bollinger Bands and reversing

 - Consecutive price bars pushing against the Bollinger Bands